vandermeerlab/emi_shortcut/README.md

 Getting started for this project
 ================================

-* In addition to the vdmlab dependencies, this project also requires the following.
+* In addition to the nept dependencies, this project also requires the following.

   ```